Shiver, Frye and Big Man: Critical reception

 Deep Cut have had an impact on how the Splatoon community performed during Splatfests, with fans opting to play for the team represented by its respective member, rather than the theme the team is representing.
-In an article written by professor Derek Foster, he wrote how the Splatoon community equate Deep Cut to that of real-world celebrities, describing it as an example of parasocial relationships.
+In an article written by associate professor at Brock University Derek Foster, he wrote how the Splatoon community equate Deep Cut to that of real-world celebrities, describing it as an example of parasocial relationships.
 He added that this was a continuation of Japan's 2.5D idol culture similar to Hatsune Miku and would lead to fan engagement through competition.
 He notes that this would lead to fans become more attached to members of Deep Cut, but it can also create discourse and division between the community.
 Foster observed that Shiver had won 8 out of the 11 Splatfests that had been held at the time of writing, compared to Frye's 1 win.
 Additionally, Inside Gamess Tea Pudding reported on how during the first Splatfest, Shiver's team had double the voter turnout of Frye's team, speculating that it likely reflected that Frye was less popular than Shiver.
 According to Foster, this has led to a sizeable hate campaign against Shiver with some people threatening fans of the character, as well as making accusations of favouritism towards Nintendo as result of Frye's losing streak.
 Additional accusations of homophobia and racism were levied towards Japanese players, with Foster observing that "fans argue that Shiver's Japanese-inspired design is winning more favour than Frye's Indian-inspired one because of racism towards darker-skinned characters" and that a majority Japanese playerbase would lead Shiver's team to victory.
-Other fans took a more positive approach; following the results of Splatoon 3s first Splatfest, fans in the community rallied support online for Big Man after his team, "Team Paper", placed third.
-Likewise, players were rooting for Frye to get her first Splatfest win, feeling sorry she hadn't won unlike her group.
+Other fans took a more positive approach; following the results of Splatoon 3s first Splatfest, fans in the community rallied support online for Big Man after his team, "Team Scissors", placed third.
+Likewise, players were rooting for Frye to get her first Splatfest win, feeling sorry she had not won unlike her group.
 This culminated in the "Spicy vs. Sweet vs. Sour" Splatfest, in which Frye's team, Team Sweet, were announced as the winners; players responded positively following the publishing of the results, with Destructoids Chris Moyse writing that "it's nice to see this particular Deep Cut band member finally have their moment of glory."